 What Amount of Lodging Reimbursement Will I Be Allowed to Claim

 If My Spouse Accompanies Me On An Overnight Trip?

 The State of Minnesota allows reimbursement at the single rate.
 The employee should have the establishment certify the single rate on the receipt.

-Does St. Cloud State University Have a Motor Pool?
+Does St. Cloud State University provide vehicles for travel?

 What Is the Rate of Reimbursement For Using My Personal Car on

 If you choose to utilize your personal vehicle for state business the rate of reimbursement per the state bargaining agreements and compensation plans is as follows.
 Trips crossing calendar years will require the use of two rates to determine the reimbursement amount.

 - 49.0¢ per mile - January 1, 2014 to December 31, 2014